Thailand Digital Nomad Visa Guide (2024)

 Expense #4: Gas and public transportation

-Although we do not recommend you drive too often in Thailand, due to the high number of road accidents, sometimes you might wish to go somewhere by car.
+Although we do not recommend you drive too often in Thailand, due to the high number of road accidents (18,000 fatalities each year), you may find yourself wanting to travel somewhere by car.

 GasGas costs in Thailand